Luisadrian-data/Luisadrian-data/README.md

 - 👋 Hi, I’m @Luisadrian-data
-- 👀 I’m interested in databases and datanalalytics
+- 👀 I’m interested in databases and datanalalytics and python
 - 🌱 I’m currently learning university student in dev
 - 💞️ I’m looking to collaborate on data analysis and python, r, sql, mysql languages.
-- 📫 How to reach me ''linkedin.com/in/luis-machado-836570108''
+- 📫 How to reach me ''linkedin.com/in/luis-machado-dev''

 <!---
 Luisadrian-data/Luisadrian-data is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.